apamo/QlikSenseCM2SaaS/Section Access.md

-## Guidelines and Tips for using Section Access.
+## Guidelines and Tips for using Section Access

 Visit our [Online Help](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Scripting/Security/manage-security-with-section-access.htm#anchor-9) to review some important facts and helpful hints to know about Section Access regarless of your deployment type, i.e. this applies to both client-managed and SaaS.